fcc-joemcintyre/stocktracker/README.md

 ## Testing

-Testing can be done for all components,
+Unit testing can be done for all components,

 ```
-npm test
+yarn test (or npm test)
 ```

-Or components individually,
+Integration testing can be done using,

 ```
-npm run test-client
-npm run test-server
+yarn integration-test (or npm run integration-test)
 ```

 ### Coverage